-You can email public comment to developmentcode@spokanecity.org, or contact the project staff listed on the project webpage.
-Members of the public are encouraged to testify at public hearings both before Plan Commission and City Council.
+You can email comments to developmentcode@spokanecity.org, or contact the project staff listed on the project webpage.
+Members of the public are encouraged to attend the upcoming open houses on the proposed text amendment, and also to testify at public hearings both before Plan Commission and City Council.